kdmayer/3D-PV-Locator/README.md

     aws configure

-you can list and browse our public bucket containing **pre-trained model checkpoints, classification and segmentation datasets, as well as extensive 3D building data in .GeoJSON format** with
+you can list and browse our public bucket with

     aws s3 ls --request-payer requester s3://pv4ger/